Sandbox Proxy Isolation

 Shell env and PATH

-Additional process env is not forwarded implicitly: configure extra_env_passthrough with exact names or glob patterns for the variables you want shell execution to inherit.
+Configure extra_env_passthrough with exact names or glob patterns for exported process env variables you want shell execution to inherit.

 If proxied shell commands need extra PATH entries such as wrapper directories, configure shell_path_prepend.